-The duty of confidentiality remains after a service user has died.
+The duty of confidentiality remains after a patients has died.
 Under the Access to Health Records Act 1990, the personal representative of the deceased and people who may have a claim arising from the patient's death are normally permitted access to the records.
-The Trust will usually require evidence that you are the personal representative i.e. executor of a Will, Letters of Administration, or that you have a claim arising out of the service user's death.
-The Trust are required to consider whether there are any previous wishes in respect of information sharing recorded in the service user's health record.
+The Trust will usually require evidence that you are the personal representative i.e. executor of a Will, Letters of Administration, or that you have a claim arising out of the patientss death.
+The Trust are required to consider whether there are any previous wishes in respect of information sharing recorded in the patient's health record.